oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### Table aliases

-A vertex or edge table can have an alias to provide a unique name for the table.
+Vertex and edge tables can have aliases for uniquely naming the tables.
-If no alias is defined, then it default to the name of the underlying table.
+If no alias is defined, then the alias defaults to the name of the underlying database table of the vertex or edge table.

 The syntax is: